Bonnie Campbell (politician): Nomination to the Eighth Circuit

 On March 2, 2000, President Clinton nominated Campbell to the Eighth Circuit vacancy created by the retirement of George Gardner Fagg.
+The Eighth Circuit was and is the least gender diverse of all the circuits, having had only two women judges, Diana Murphy and Jane Kelly.

-While she had the backing of both Democrat Tom Harkin and Chuck Grassley, Republicans in the Senate targeted her nomination, noting that she had angered Christian conservatives during her 1994 gubernatorial run by saying, "I hate to call them Christian because I am Christian, and I hate to call them religious, because they're not, so I'll call them the radical right."
+While she had the official backing of both Democrat Tom Harkin and Chuck Grassley, Campbell had supported Bill Clinton rather than Tom Harkin in the presidential race.
+Republicans in the Senate targeted her nomination, noting that she had angered Christian conservatives during her 1994 gubernatorial run by saying, "I hate to call them Christian because I am Christian, and I hate to call them religious, because they're not, so I'll call them the radical right."

 While the Senate Committee on the Judiciary did conduct a hearing on her judicial nomination on May 25, 2000, with less than eight months remaining before Clinton's presidency ended, the Republican-led Committee never voted on her nomination, preventing the Senate from ever taking a full voice vote.
-Clinton renominated her on January 3, 2001, but her nomination was returned by newly-elected President George W. Bush on March 20, 2001, along with 61 other executive and judicial nominations Clinton had made.
+Clinton renominated her on January 3, 2001, but her nomination was returned by newly elected president George W. Bush on March 20, 2001, along with 61 other executive and judicial nominations Clinton had made.
 Michael Joseph Melloy was eventually nominated by Bush, and was confirmed by the Senate on February 11, 2002.

 Later career

 After Clinton's term ended, Campbell joined the Washington, D.C., law firm Arent Fox.
 She moved back to Iowa in 2003 and opened a private legal practice.
 In 2007, she was appointed by Gov. Chet Culver to the Iowa Board of Regents.

-In the 2020 Democratic Party presidential primaries, Campbell endorsed former Vice President, Joe Biden.
+In the 2020 Democratic Party presidential primaries, Campbell endorsed former Vice President Joe Biden.